Introduction

 Cromas R&D: Innovations in Rust Effect Paints

-Cromas’s Research and Development laboratory has revolutionized the application and perception of rust.
-Cromas has developed paints that not only mimic the appearance of rust but can also form real rust on any surface.
+The Cromas Research and Development laboratory has revolutionized the application and perception of rust.
+Cromas has developed paints that not only mimic the appearance of rust, but can also form real rust on any surface.
 These paints use micronized iron oxide pigments, ensuring a realistic and durable effect.

 Protective and Decorative Paints

-Cromas paints can be divided into two main categories:
+Cromas Rust paints can be divided into two categories:

-- Paints that Form Real Rust: These paints induce a controlled oxidation process, creating an authentic rust patina on the treated surface.
-They are ideal for projects that require a genuinely rustic and material look.
+- Paints that Form Real Rust: These paints start a controlled oxidation process, creating an authentic rust patina on the treated surface.
+They are ideal for projects that require a genuine rustic look.

-- Rust-Look Paints: Using advanced pigments, these paints replicate the aesthetic of rust without the actual oxidation process, offering a practical solution for applications where the evolution of color and appearance needs to be controlled.
+- Rust-Look Paints: Using advanced pigments, these paints replicate the aesthetic of rust without the oxidation process.
+They offer an easy solution for applications where the application of a rust color needs to be controlled.

 The Importance of Rust in Contemporary Architecture